 Here to Tell: Faces of Holocaust Survivors

-This 90-minute, in-person program, is offered free of charge to junior and senior high school students in Calgary.
-A 30-minute overview of the Holocaust and antisemitism is followed by a 30-minute documentary introducing students to Alberta Holocaust survivors and their descendants.
-In the final half hour of the program, students will delve deeper into the personal history of a few Holocaust survivors with a connection to Calgary.
-Students come away with a deeper appreciation of the resilience and trauma experienced by our survivors.
+This 90-minute, in-person program, is offered free of charge to junior and senior high school students, and the corporate community in Calgary.
+The program provides an overview of the Holocaust, an introduction to a number of Alberta-connected Holocaust survivors, and features a 30-minute documentary on the making of Here to Tell: Faces of Holocaust SurvivorsParticipants come away with a deeper appreciation and understanding of the Holocaust, as well as the resilience and trauma experienced by our survivors.

 Second Voices Project